-While Harris County's median household income has grown steadily over the last 10 years, median household income in Harris County is slightly lower than the state overall (\$63,539 versus \$66,959), and lags almost all the surrounding counties in the greater Houston Metro Area.
+While Harris County's median household income has grown steadily over the last 10 years, median household income in Harris County is slightly lower than the state overall (\$63,539 versus \$66,959), and lags behind almost all of the surrounding counties in the greater Houston Metro Area.
 Of area counties, only Liberty County has a lower median household income.